NoEndsNoGains/End-Of-Conflict/Front-Matters.md

 It's recursive.
 The ego finds new ways to protect itself even within the process of examining the ego.
 You think you're dismantling your defences, but you're just building more sophisticated ones.

 So this book can't promise to end the game of self-deception.
 It can only help you play it more consciously.
 You're going to keep bullshitting yourself, but here's how to catch yourself doing it faster and more often.

+And one more cost the stories whisper but we prefer not to hear: resolution transforms.
+Not adjusts.
+Not improves.
+Transforms.

+The Frog becomes a Prince—but the Frog is gone.
+We call it a happy ending, but from the Frog's perspective, it's extinction.
+The Frog knew the swamp.
+The Prince must learn the palace.
+To wear the crown, you forfeit the skin, the instincts, the safety of the mud.

+Healing requires a funeral for the version of you that was hurt.

+Prospero gets his kingdom back—but surrenders his magic.
+He has the power for total revenge.
+He has the story of his exile to fuel him.
+But to rejoin the human community, he breaks his staff.
+He chooses ordinary, peaceful, mortal—over powerful, magical, alone.
+Most people would rather stay the exile with the wand.

+This is why courts fail and feuds continue.
+Everyone waits for a resolution that lets them keep their magic—the righteous anger, the sense of victimhood, the identity as the one who was wronged.
+If a Montague stops hating Capulets, he loses the fire that kept him warm for forty years.
+He has to face the emptiness: Who am I if I am not the man who was wronged?

+That's the real lock on the door.

+Winning is continuation of the self.
+Resolution is the death of the self.

+You will not walk out of this the same person who walked in.
+That's not a side effect.
+That's the price.
+If you're not willing to become someone else, you're not willing to resolve.
+You're just hoping to win while staying the same.

+Peace is not an agreement on paper.
+It's a metamorphosis of the soul.

 That makes the structure more honest too.
 Not five steps to enlightenment, but five steps to notice the game while you're playing it.